AndreRatzenberger/azure-func-net8-isolated-boilerplate/README.md

 Suppose you miraculously navigate your project past the nonexistent NuGet packages and/or version mismatches to a compilable state.
 In that case, don't be surprised if a runtime bug promptly greets you, turning your triumph into turmoil.
 To add insult to injury, the conventional boilerplate code hardly scratches the surface of what durable functions can truly offer.

 Why settle for boring boilerplate use cases?
 This project features an exhilarating race between various animals, a spectacle designed to showcase the fan-out/fan-in pattern in all its glory.
-This is not just code; it's a statement against the mundane, promising a sprinkle of excitement in the world of Hello Worlds!.
+This is not just code; it's a statement against the mundane, promising a sprinkle of excitement in the world of Hello Worlds!

 So save your sanity, grab this repo, and let's get down to business.